nhsconnect/ITK3-FHIR-eDischarge/pages/design/design_security.md

 - [Safe, legal and secure](https://developer.nhs.uk/library/save-legal-secure/) guide from developer.nhs.uk provides an overview of some design decisions and considerations to consider when implementing APIs.

-## ITK Messaging Solution Considerations ##

-Other ITK Messaging Solution consideration are shown below.
-Please click on the parts of the ITK Messaging Solution process to continue your ITK Messaging Solution creation journey.